 An oral aversion isn’t just about eating.
 Unfortunately, there can be long-term effects.

 If your child isn’t eating optimally, the chances are high that their growth and overall development will be impacted negatively.
-Research shows that preemies with feeding challenges remain in the hospital for a longer period and are more likely to be readmitted.

 In addition, babies without enough protein at certain stages of development can have long-term short stature, organ growth failure, and neuronal deficits.
 These may lead to behavioral and cognitive challenges.